Vonage/vivid-3/libs/components/src/lib/card/USE-CASES.md

 ### Selectable cards

-You can slot a card with `appearance="ghost""` inside selectable box
+You can slot a card with `appearance="ghost"` inside selectable box

 ```html preview
 <vwc-layout class="card-layout" role="group" aria-label="pick your ios">